albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 1. Check if the model is in local if not request to download, always download the lastes epoch if not requested
 2. Check if audio, img are in local
 3. create video
+This was finished and works perfectly however it is hardcoded meaning that you need the train or val json files.

+### 27/03
+Now we are almost close to start doing an ablation study.
+We still need to add the audio for wandb and add the metrics of harwarth adn hamilton

+Regarding the new study of T-epoch:
+- `136682` - _lr1e-5-2ly-B128-SISA-1GPUS-woV_ lasts 1100 seconds as usual
+The next launched job is waiting due to (AssocGrpBillingMinutes) just asked to support

+ROADMAP of TODAY:
+1. Do the metrics of topkaccuracy, harwarth and hamilton
+2. Add audio to the video of wandb
+3. If able to throw more jobs then start an smart ablation
+4. Prepare the reunion of tomorrow of the insights retrieved
+6. Do code for using LVS
+7. Do code for Siamese branch
+5. Do the code of processing old weights storage
+8. Maybe Download ADE20k